apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 test coverage of the CAS codebase is approximately `94%`.
 Furthermore, a large number of test categories that group internal unit tests are now configured to run with parallelism enabled.

+### AWS Cloudwatch Metrics

+CAS metrics can now be exported to [AWS Cloudwatch](../monitoring/Configuring-Metrics-Storage-Cloudwatch.html).

 ## Library Upgrades

 - Sentry